ngs-course/ngs-course.github.io/README.md

 - [Presentation](Course_Materials/functional/presentation/babelomics_data_analysis.pdf) - [Tutorial](http://bioinfo.cipf.es/babelomicstutorial/)

 ----

 # About

-This course is usually carried out by experienced researchers from CIPF and EMBL-EBI.
-You can ask any question to David Montaner (dmontaner@cipf.es), Marta Bleda (mbleda@cipf.es) and Ignacio Medina (imedina@ebi.ac.uk).
+This course is usually carried out by experienced researchers from CIPF, EMBL-EBI and University of Cambridge.
+You can ask any question to David Montaner (dmontaner@cipf.es), Marta Bleda (mb2033@cam.ac.uk) and Ignacio Medina (imedina@ebi.ac.uk).